This simple stir fry without soy sauce recipe is a perfect easy weeknight dinner recipe.

 - Hot cooked rice

-- First, make stir fry sauce by combining juices, ginger, Sriracha, peanut butter and salt.
+1. Make stir-fry sauce by combining juices, ginger, Sriracha, peanut butter, and salt.
 Set aside.

-- Heat oil in a large non-stick skillet or wok; add chicken and cook 3 to 5 minutes or until lightly browned.
-Add egg and cole slaw mix; saute an additional 3 to 5 minutes or until cabbage is crisp-tender.
+2. Heat oil in a large non-stick skillet or wok; add chicken and cook 3 to 5 minutes or until lightly browned.
+Add coleslaw mix and garlic; sauté until cabbage is crisp-tender.

-- Stir in garlic and sauce; mix well and cook until chicken is done.
-Top with cashews, cilantro and lime wedges, if desired.
+4. Stir in sauce; mix well and cook until chicken is done.
+Top with cashews, cilantro, and lime wedges, if desired.
 Serve over rice.